Comparing the face rings of a boolean complex and its barycentric subdivision: Garsia's linear algebra characterization of Cohen--Macaulayness

 With this language, (pure) balanced complexes have the following interesting property, which generalizes the fact that in a multivariate polynomial ring, with the standard multigrading, all monomials have distinct degrees:

-\begin{lemma} If $f\in \kk[\Lambda]$ is homogeneous with respect to the $\NN^n$-grading described above, then no two distinct terms of $f$ can sit under the same facet.
+\begin{lemma} If $f\in \kk[\Lambda]$ is homogeneous with respect to the $\NN^n$-grading described above, then no two distinct standard monomials of $f$ can sit under the same facet.
 In other words, a standard monomial of $\kk[\Lambda]$ is uniquely identified by the data of its $\NN^n$-degree and any facet it sits under. \end{lemma}

 \begin{proof} Let $\epsilon$ be a facet of $\Lambda$.
 Then $s_\epsilon(f)\in \kk[\epsilon]$ is an $\NN^n$-homogeneous element in a polynomial ring with the standard multigrading, and therefore a monomial.
 Since by Lemma~\ref{lem:proj-to-beta} the restriction of $s_\epsilon$ to the span of the standard monomials sitting under $\epsilon$ is a linear isomorphism sending standard monomials to monomials, and $s_\epsilon$ is zero on standard monomials not sitting under $\epsilon$, it follows that in the expression for $f$ in terms of standard monomials, only one of them sits under $\epsilon$. \end{proof}